jdh8/wbridge5.book/openings/openings.md

 Moreover, some hands with good distribution but poor values are suitable for an opening as well.
 These openings are preemptive, which focus on disturbing opponents from bidding a good contract.
+Criteria for these openings depend on vulnerability and seat, so there is [a separate article][weak] to describe them.

+[weak]: openings/weak.md

 One-of-a-suit openings
 ----------------------